9 Ways To Be More Creative (And How To Get Inspired)

-There are few things that can lighten the long hours of quarantine better than art and creativity.
+There are few things that can lighten and enrich your life like creativity.

-Even a hasty doodle can be uplifting – it’s a moment of beauty in an otherwise hazy blur of home life and work routines.
+Even a hasty doodle can be uplifting – it’s a moment of beauty in a blur of work, responsibilities and routines.

-It’s been said that creativity is a basic human need and not just a weekend whim or an easy college course.
-Art nourishes and sustains us in the darkest times.
+Creativity is a basic human need and not just a weekend whim or an easy college course.
+Art nourishes and sustains you through the darkest times.

-And though not everyone considers themselves creative, we are born to be – and it’s just life, circumstance or a lack of confidence that snuffs out what’s inside us.
+And though not everyone considers themselves an artist, you’re born to be creative.
+It’s just circumstance or a lack of confidence that snuffs out that yearning.

 Because that word has “perfect” in it, and how can perfect ever be a bad thing?

 That word makes up the term Obsessive Compulsive Disorder.
-And I like to think an insistence on having everything just so – and being anxious when it isn’t – is a streak of OCD (though I’m no psychologist, it just helps me combat “perfectionism” when I think about it in this way).
+And an insistence on having everything just so – and being anxious when it isn’t – is a streak of OCD.
+And though I’m no psychologist, it does help to combat perfectionism by regarding it in this unflattering light.

-So whenever I detect an OCD tendency in myself, I don’t flatter myself by calling it “perfectionism.”
+So whenever you detect any OCD tendencies in yourself, don’t flatter it by calling it “perfectionism.”

 Wanting everything to be blunder-free is not “perfection.”
 It’s a crippling self-doubt and obsession over details that hampers creativity.